massdriver-cloud/docs/docs/applications/container-repositories/01-aws.md

 ## Creating the IAM User and Policy

+Next we will create an IAM user and access key and assign it permissions to access our repo.

 ::: note

 Below is a permissive policy, feel free to fine tune `ecr:*` actions.